dabit3/building-a-subgraph-workshop/README.md

 }
 ```

+These mappings will handle events for when a new token is created, transfered, or updated.
+When these events fire, the mappings will save the data into the Subgraph.

 ## Updating the Subgraph with the entities and mappings

 Now we can configure the __subgraph.yaml__ to use the entities and mappings that we have just created.